 The Partnership continues to be the sponsor and overseer of the Statewide Longitudinal Education Data System (SLEDS), which began in 2014 to link K-12 and higher education data for the first time (private college records are included, but private K-12 schools are not yet included).
 This tool greatly enhances the ability of policymakers to research factors in high school and postsecondary attainment.
+It also provides school districts a place to track their students' progress toward college and career readiness.
 With data from early childhood through completion of postsecondary education and workforce entry, SLEDS provide data and feedback on how well Minnesota's students are doing as they transition through the educational sectors and into the workplace.
 With a framework focused on pathways, progress, predictors, and performance, SLEDS provide information and analysis enabling policymakers and educators to make meaningful investments and policies.
-In the last two years SLEDS enhanced the integration with Minnesota's Early Childhood Longitudinal Data system and expanded the workforce data links, producing reports on workforce outcomes of high school and college graduates.
-SLEDS produce its own annual report with more detail.
+SLEDS has also enhanced the integration with Minnesota's Early Childhood Longitudinal Data system and expanded the workforce data links, producing reports on workforce outcomes of high school and college graduates.